Delivery is not fire-and-forget

 We know your stack: MCP, skills, n8n, Make, Needle.
 We're built to fit right in and keep publishing smooth.

-Give your agent everything it needs to publish social content from your project.
+Give your agent everything it needs to publish and respond to social content from your project.

 npx skills add postproxy/postproxy-skill Postproxy MCP server lets Claude, Cursor, and other MCP clients publish to social media directly.
 Add the server and start posting — zero configuration.